microsoft/omi/Unix/doc/setup-ntlm-omi.md

  It does not use the user name and password directly.
 The credential is acquired either from winbind or a local credentials file in ~/.omi.

-- The client uses the Generic Security Services API (gssapi) to initate a negotiation with the server.
+- The client uses the Generic Security Services API (gssapi) to initiate a negotiation with the server.
 Currently this negotiation will always end up using NTLM if it succeeds.

 - The server uses gssapi to accept the negotiation using the credential sent by the client.